pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_opt_method_call_simple.md

 ## Todos triggered

+- (todo) can we support this const aliasing blocking statement?
+WhileStatement
 - (todo) Calling a static method on an ident that is not global and not recorded in free loop: b.c